 The Consumer Electronics Market

 The year of 1970, where videocassette recorders (VCRs) were first produced, is the era where consumer electronics market began.
-Any device that contains an electronic circuit board falls under the category of Consumer electronics.
+Any device that contains an electronic circuit board falls under the category of consumer electronics.
 This includes televisions, cameras, digital cameras, PDAs, calculators, VCRs, DVDs, clocks, audio devices, headphones, tablets, smartphones and many other home products.
+The consumer electronics industry is thriving worldwide.

 According to Statista, the revenue in the “Consumer Electronics” segment amounts to US$245,160m in 2017.
 Revenue is expected to show an annual growth rate (CAGR 2017-2021) of 11.6 % resulting in a market volume of US$379,790m in 2021.
 User penetration is at 23.3 % in 2017 and is expected to hit 29.1 % in 2021 while the average revenue per user (ARPU) currently amounts to US$267.94.
 From a global comparison perspective it is shown that most revenue is generated in China (US$81,696m in 2017).